MaximilianLoessl/data_analysis/readme.md

 After succesfully running these commands you should be able to get the help option.

+- The R-files run independent from each other, so you can't just use the variables from the first script

 ## What is still missing?

 1. The opportunity to read multiple separate subjects from a folder

 2. A special analysis for the BIDS format

 3. The plotting of the comparisons is only set for the Desikan-Killiany and Aseg Atlas.
-Would need adaption with ggsegExtra
+Would need adaption with ggsegExtra.
+But it's no Cran package

 4. The grouping variable should be implemented better.
 Mainly in the names of the output plots.
 And does it even work??